Configuring vendor-supported tape drives and media changers on VMware ESX/ESXi 4.x/5.x

 • Devices and configurations that worked on earlier releases of ESXi/ESX may not work with later ESXi releases.

-If you encounter problems, open a support request with the third-party or partner vendor's support organization.
+If there are problems, open a support request with the third-party or partner vendor's support organization.
 VMware collaborates with other vendors through the Technical Support Alliance Network (TSANet) or a Cooperative Support Agreement (CSA).
 Third-party vendors that want to certify tape devices must do so through the Partner Verified and Supported Products (PVSP) program.
 This program provides a scalable opportunity for vendors to promote their promising technologies that cannot be certified through any of the existing VMware certification programs.

 Environment